JaeyeongYang/bkms2022_project/DblpJavaParser/README.md

   data and run codes.
 - `bin`: Directory where compiled Java class files will be stored.
 It won't be tracked by git.
+- `data`: Directory to save the DBLP dataset.
+It should be downloaded manually.
 - `src`: Java sources for parser codes.
 It includes largely two groups of codes:
   - `edu.snu.bkms`: our parser codes to run.
   - `org.dblp`: official library for data structures of the DBLP dataset